Using Apptainer Containers¶

 Example 3: R and Tidyverse with Rocker container + custom software installation¶

-A more complex example of a Singularity definition file (e.g. tidyverse-jags.def
+A more complex example of an Apptainer definition file (e.g. tidyverse-jags.def) might look like the following:

 Bootstrap: docker